 The Eastern Virginia Writing Project values diversity — our own as well as that of our students, their families, and their communities.
 We recognize that our lives and practices are enriched when those with whom we interact represent diversities of race, gender, class, ethnicity, and language.

-The Rural Eastern Virginia Writing Project (REVWP) is a satellite site of the EVWP and offers a 3-credit course at the Warsaw Campus of Rappahannock Community College through the College of William and Mary.
-For more information on this satellite site visit the website at http://revwp.weebly.com/revwp-institute.html
+The Rural Eastern Virginia Writing Project (REVWP) is a satellite site of the EVWP and offers a 3-credit course at the Warsaw Campus of Rappahannock Community College through William & Mary.

 The National Writing Project